markanthonybyrne/agos-front/docs/PLAYER_MANUAL.md

 **Visibility**: A multi-tier fog-of-war system.
 Operational Briefings highlight new reveal radii, adjacency buffers, and discoverable systems matching the latest galaxy map update.

+**Coordinates**: Planetary locations are communicated as `region:system:planet`.
+Regions partition the galactic grid along the X axis; systems are narrow slices within a region (125 per region), and planets are deterministically assigned via hash.
+The UI still displays supporting X/Y values when precise positioning is needed.

 ---

 ## Portal & Support Channels